tsgates/arch-wiki-markdown/wiki/ASUS_Eee_PC_901.md

 To enable/disable the camera:

     # enable
     echo 1 > /sys/devices/platform/eeepc/camera
     # disable
     echo 0 > /sys/devices/platform/eeepc/camera

-To record video and take photos, you may use cheese or the wxcam package (available in the edgy repository or AUR).
+To record video and take photos, you may use cheese or the wxcam package.

-     pacman -S wxcam

 To simply test the camera, you may use mplayer:

     mplayer -fps 15 tv://

 The webcam is reported to work with Skype.